 There are many options for lodging in the area although pricey with it being downtown.
 Two options are the Hyatt and Holiday Inn downtown.
 You can save a few dollars staying farther out.
 With the stadium being close to the interstate, it’s easy to get in and out of downtown.

 Principal Park is easy to get to and you can access it directly from I-235.
-Parking is $7.
+Parking is quite steep at $12.
 You can park a little farther away, across MLK Parkway, and save a couple bucks.
-You will have a little bit of a walk but I would recommend it on nights where the occasion dictates large crowds such as fireworks nights.
-There are limited exits leaving the main parking area at Principal Park.
-One of those exits is blocked on fireworks nights because they close the bridge on MLK and use that bridge to shoot off the fireworks.
+You will have a short walk but that is recommended on nights where the occasion dictates large crowds such as fireworks nights.
+There are limited exits leaving the main parking area at Principal Park and one of those exits is blocked on fireworks nights because they close the bridge on MLK and use that bridge to shoot off the fireworks.
 As such, lines are long and slow moving when leaving.
 Inside the park, the concourses are wide and easy to maneuver.
 Restrooms, concessions, and handicap seating is sufficient for the crowds.

 An extra point for the amazing view of the capitol building.
 It is certainly one of the better views around.